How to Get Rid of Mice in Walls: What Works and What to Avoid

 In this guide, you will learn how to tell if mice are inside your walls, how they get in, what methods work best to remove them, and how to stop them from coming back.

-• If you prefer fast kill with easier cleanup: compare electric mouse traps.
+• For fast kill with easier cleanup: compare electric mouse traps, especially if you do not want to handle traditional snap traps.

 How to Know if There Are Mice in Your Walls